 We believe that you are the expert when it comes to your life.
 We are here to guide and treat you, but you know what you need most.
 That’s why we work with you to create an individualized treatment plan that includes measureable, achievable goals and objectives.

 Treatment begins with a comprehensive assessment completed by a trained clinician.
 A full medical and psychiatric profile allows us to create a treatment plan that truly meets your specific needs.
-Then clients can choose between our morning and evening Intensive Outpatient Programs for co-occurring disorders.
-Our morning programming meets Monday through Friday from 9 am-noon, while our evening sessions are offered from 6-9 pm Monday through Thursday.
+Clients can then choose between our morning and evening Intensive Outpatient Programs for co-occurring disorders.
+Our morning programs meets Monday through Friday from 9 am-noon, while our evening sessions are offered from 6-9 pm Monday through Thursday.
 Each three-hour treatment session is comprised of both specialty groups (education/lecture) and group therapy (process groups).

-Specialty Groups – These group sessions address practical topics including relapse prevention, life skills training, stress management, relaxation training, experiential and holistic groups, hypnotherapy, family dynamics groups, family systems groups, enjoying life in recovery, Acudetox, yoga, and education related to mental health and substance use issues.
+- Specialty Groups – Sessions address practical topics including relapse prevention, life skills training, stress management, relaxation training, experiential and holistic groups, hypnotherapy, family dynamics groups, family systems groups, enjoying life in recovery, Acudetox, yoga, and education related to mental health and substance use issues.
 Stress management sessions teach alternative techniques for handling stress, ranging from deep muscle relaxation and meditation to hypnotherapy and guided imagery.

-Process Groups – These group therapy sessions are facilitated by a licensed mental health professional, providing a regular time for clients to explore how to bring past issues into today and work through life stressors and challenges while receiving valuable feedback from their peers.
-The group support in a secure setting with professional oversight has proven invaluable to the healing process.
+- Process Groups – Sessions are facilitated by a licensed mental health professional, providing a regular time for clients to explore how to bring past issues into today and work through life stressors and challenges while receiving valuable feedback from their peers.
+Group support in a secure setting with professional oversight is invaluable to the healing process.

-Family Group Therapy – Foundations Memphis believes that family involvement is an integral component in the recovery of individuals.
+- Family Group Therapy – Family involvement is an integral component in the recovery of individuals.
 Substance use and/or mental health disorders also affect family members and others who provide support for individuals living with co-occurring issues.
-Family and other support persons of clients enrolled at Foundations Memphis are encouraged to attend our amily programming, including our weekly Family Lecture Series and monthly Family Intensive Workshop.
+Family members and other caregivers are encouraged to attend our weekly Family Lecture Series.
 Our weekly Family Lecture Series offers topics that include the following: